Message from the Executive Director, Mission and Vision

 We launched the Engagement Leadership Team Program (ELT).
 This program combined the Bonner students and Fellows into one team.
 We created a professional development curriculum based on NACE Career Readiness Resources.
 In FY 24, the Center employed 29 ELTs.
 This team supports our Homework Completion Program, Naturalization, Computer and Internet, English classes, and the Social Hour.
 The ELTs also provide support in the office and at university-wide community events.

-Data collection and evaluation improved, and the Impact of Community Engagement on Students survey achieved an 85.6% increase in response rates over FY23.
-Assessment efforts will remain crucial for the Center’s Five-Year Review in Fall 2025.
+Data collection and evaluation improved; assessment efforts will remain crucial for the Center’s Five-Year Review in Fall 2025.
 They will also provide evidence of engagement if the institution applies for the Carnegie Community Engaged elective classification in FY29.

 I am thankful for the outstanding SCCESL team, our campus colleagues, and community partners whose collaboration and support have been instrumental in achieving our shared goals.